sebasjimenez10/weather_app/README.md

 - Stimulus is used to create a smooth, single-page address submission experience.
 - Mock clients are injected in Cypress and test environments for speed and isolation.

+### Future Improvements

+- Add user authentication and favorites
+- Support multi-language/localization for forecast terms
+- Add background job to refresh cache asynchronously
+- Handle more granular geocoding
+- Support cache with geo-coordinates (rounded) when zip code is lacking.

 ### Web routes

 - `/` (root) renders the same content as in `/forecasts`